luanfs/luanfs/README.md

 - Hi, I’m Luan Santos 👋
-- I’m an applied mathematician currently working as a postdoctoral researcher at Princeton University and the Geophysical Fluid Dynamics Laboratory.
+- I’m an applied mathematician currently working as a postdoctoral researcher at Princeton University and the Geophysical Fluid Dynamics Laboratory (GFDL).
 - You can reach me at luanfsantos14@gmail.com or at Linkedin [![LinkedIn][1.1]][1].